 Scripture and prayer really increased my faith throughout my journey.

 The support of family and friends was [..]
 Read more

 The lights, the music, the costumes, the judges' scores, the cheering crowd . . . and spectacular dancing!
 This year's Dancing with the Stars of Charlotte to Benefit the Pink House had it all and then some--all focused on raising funds to help Carolina Breast Friends serve women and men with breast cancer.

 Said another audience member, "It moved me that so many of the dancers, judges and the emcees had personal connections to breast cancer or other cancer.
-That added a touching element to an [..]
+That added a [..]
 Read more

 One of the most sensitive - questions we get at the Pink House is from people whose spouses or partners have been newly diagnosed with Breast

 They want to know how they can help and support their spouse through this life-changing diagnosis and the ensuing treatment.